The Amazing Race 11

 The Amazing Race 11 (also known as The Amazing Race: All-Stars) is the eleventh season of the American reality competition show The Amazing Race.
 Hosted by Phil Keoghan, it featured eleven teams of two, all consisting of individuals from previous seasons of The Amazing Race, competing in a race around the world.
 This season visited six continents and nine countries, traveling approximately 45000 mi over thirteen legs.
-Filming took place between November 20 and December 17, 2006.
-Starting in Palmetto Bay, Florida, racers traveled through Ecuador, Chile, Argentina, Mozambique, Tanzania, Poland, Malaysia, Hong Kong, and Macau before returning to the United States, traveling through Guam and Hawaii, and finishing in San Francisco.
-The season premiered on CBS on February 18, 2007, and the season finale aired on May 6, 2007.
+Filming took place from November 20 to December 17, 2006.
+Starting in Palmetto Bay, Florida, racers traveled through Ecuador, Chile, Argentina, Mozambique, Tanzania, Poland, Malaysia, Hong Kong, and Macau, before returning to the United States, traveling through Guam and Hawaii, and finishing in San Francisco.
+The season premiered on CBS on February 18, 2007, and concluded on May 6, 2007.

 Dating couple Eric Sanchez and Danielle Turner, who had competed on opposing teams on The Amazing Race 9, were the winners of this season, while beauty queens Dustin Seltzer and Kandice Pelletier from The Amazing Race 10 finished in second place, and cousins Charla Faddoul and Mirna Hindoyan from The Amazing Race 5 finished in third place.

-Overview
+Format

 The clues which contestants receive during the course of the race generally fall into five categories: Route Info, Detour, Roadblock, Fast Forward, and Yield.

 The Amazing Race is a reality television show created by Bertram van Munster and Elise Doganieri, and hosted by Phil Keoghan.
 The series follows teams of two competing in a race around the world.
 Each leg of the race requires teams to deduce clues, navigate foreign environments, interact with locals, perform physical and mental challenges, and travel on a limited budget provided by the show.
 At each stop during the leg, teams receive clues inside sealed envelopes, which fall into one of these categories: